CosmicThing2/Mod-Playground/README.md

 - a YouTube link
 - a description of the mod

-Mods also need a folder matching the name, containing the jar files inside the 'Mods' folder (obviously!).
+Mods also need a folder (matching the name you just added to CustomMods.txt), containing the jar files inside the 'Mods' folder (obviously!).
 If it's available on curseforge, Mod Playground can also update it automatically for you.
-Just add a shortcut file that matches the name on CurseForge (e.g. https://minecraft.curseforge.com/projects/<NAME>).
+Just add a shortcut file that matches the name on CurseForge (e.g. https://minecraft.curseforge.com/projects/NAME).

 Custom Maps need these:
 - a name